mythril-forge/homebrew-spells/spells/level-2/find-vehicle.md

 If the spell requires an attack roll, you use your attack modifier for the roll.

 ## At Higher Levels
-When you cast this spell using a spell slot of 4th level or higher, you can conjure a nonmilitary water vehicle large enough to carry six Medium creatures.
+When you cast this spell using a spell slot of 4th level or higher, you can conjure a nonmilitary water vehicle large enough to carry six *medium* creatures.
-When you cast this spell using a spell slot of 6th level or higher, you can conjure a nonmilitary air vehicle large enough to carry ten Medium creatures.
+When you cast this spell using a spell slot of 6th level or higher, you can conjure a nonmilitary air vehicle large enough to carry ten *medium* creatures.
 When you cast this spell using a spell slot of 8th level or higher, you can conjure any type of vehicle (at the DM's discretion).

 ---